SebastianBoldt/Jelly/README.md

 ***DO NOT FORGET TO KEEP A STRONG 💪 REFERENCE***

-Because the *transitioningDelegate* of a *UIViewController* is weak, you need to hold a strong reference to the *JellyAnimator* inside the *UIViewController* you are presenting from or the central object that maintains your presentations.
+Because the *transitioningDelegate* of a *UIViewController* is weak, you need to hold a strong reference to the *Animator* inside the *UIViewController* you are presenting from or the central object that maintains your presentations.

 ```swift
 class CustomVC : UIViewController {